Pembrokeshire

 Pembrokeshire's coast is its most dramatic geographic feature, created by the complex geology of the area.
-It is a varied landscape which includes high sea cliffs, wide sandy beaches, the large natural harbour of Milford Haven, and several offshore islands which are home to seabird colonies.
-Most of it is protected by Pembrokeshire Coast National Park, and can be hiked on the 190 mi Pembrokeshire Coast Path.
+It is a varied landscape which includes high sea cliffs, wide sandy beaches, Milford Haven, and offshore islands including Ramsey, Skomer, and Caldey which are home to seabird colonies.
 The interior of Pembrokeshire is relatively flat and gently undulating, with the exception of the Preseli Mountains in the north.
+Most of the coast, the Preselis, and the upper reaches of Milford Haven are protected by the Pembrokeshire Coast National Park.
+The coast can be walked using the 190 mi Pembrokeshire Coast Path.

 There are many prehistoric sites in Pembrokeshire, particularly in the Preseli Mountains.
 During the Middle Ages several castles were built by the Normans, such as Pembroke and Cilgerran, and St David's Cathedral became an important pilgrimage site.
 During the Industrial Revolution the county remained relatively rural, with the exception of Milford Haven, which was developed as a port and Royal Navy dockyard.
 It is now the UK's third-largest port, primarily because of its two liquefied natural gas terminals.
 The economy of the county is now focused on agriculture, oil and gas, and tourism.